thuyluu9595/mars-visit-application/README.md

 ## Features

-- Multi-step form with validation
+- Multi-step form with validation.
-- Responsive design using Tailwind CSS
+- Responsive design using Tailwind CSS.
-- Form validation using Yup
+- Form validation using Yup.
-- Unit tests with Jest and React Testing Library
+- Unit tests with Jest and React Testing Library.
-- Deployed on Vercel
+- Deployed on Vercel.

 ## Technologies Used